 Our community is addressing current senior needs and is preparing for future demands.

-Seniors are comfortable that their physical and mental well-being needs are being addressed.
+- Seniors are comfortable that their physical & mental well-being needs are being addressed

-Develop a 15-year plan to address the growing population of seniors and increasing needs
+- A 15-year community plan that addresses the growing population of seniors and increasing needs

 Through community investments and collaborative programs, we can improve lives for everyone.